Docs

 Home Blog Memberplace Create Account Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode

-Cellular Chaos - Unpacking the February 22nd Outage in the United States
+Cellular Chaos - Unpacking the February 22nd US Outage

 On February 22nd, 2024, a widespread cellular service outage sent shockwaves across the United States.
 Major carriers, including AT&T, Verizon, and T-Mobile, experienced disruptions that left millions of users disconnected for several hours.
 The incident caused significant inconvenience, disrupting communication, business operations, and even emergency services for some.